soumak77/firebase-mock/tutorials/spies.md

 mock.flush();

 // The mocks for orderByChild and equalTo will return the entire dataset at the current reference.
-// This causes myFunction to return 2 without any spies being configured myFunction();
+// This causes myFunction to log the value 2 without any spies being configured myFunction();
 mock.flush();

-// We can stub out the orderByChild so that it returns the data we need in our source code. sinon.stub(mockdatabase, 'orderByChild', function() {
+// We can stub out the orderByChild so that it returns the data we need in our source code.
+// This causes myFunction to log the value 1 since our spy is configured to only return the matched data. sinon.stub(mockdatabase, 'orderByChild', function() {
   return {
     equalTo: function() {